alex-ong/NESTrisOCR/README.md

 When installing, make sure you `add to path` - this lets you run python from command prompt from any folder.

 Open a command prompt in the projects base folder and run `install-requirements.bat`.
 This will install all the other libraries required.
-Note that MSVC 14.0 or greater is required to build simpleaudio.
-Eventually a .whl file will be provided for it, but for now, you may have to install [MSVC build tools](https://wiki.python.org/moin/WindowsCompilers#Microsoft_Visual_C.2B-.2B-_14.2_standalone:_Build_Tools_for_Visual_Studio_2019_.28x86.2C_x64.2C_ARM.2C_ARM64.29)

-You can verify they are installed by running python from the command prompt and then importing the modules
+Carefully read the output from `install-requirements.bat` to see if everything installed correctly.

 OSX
 =====